bomonike/bomonike.github.io/learn-chinese.md

 1. Learn basic conversations.

 1. Practice spaced repetition for long-term recall.
 Install the Anki app and load flash card content and quizzes so you spend time on what you didn't get right.
 It's free.

+On Coursera Peking University course "Chinese" by Yu Bin:
+   1. <a target="_blank" href="https://www.coursera.org/search?query=Tsinghua&xdpModal=course%7EmxVLADEqEeaA3xIl-CKqow">HSK 1</a>
+   2. <a target="_blank" href="https://www.coursera.org/search?query=Tsinghua&xdpModal=course%7EmTJHKj0pEeSGwyIACxCdDw">HSK 2</a>
+   3. <a target="_blank" href="https://www.coursera.org/search?query=Tsinghua&xdpModal=course%7EJRctxzFBEeaObw4ta1FaeQ">HSK 3</a>

+1. Textbook "HSK Standard Course:

+1. Hanyu Maggie (grammar deep dives)
+1. Chinese Zero to Hero (HSK 6-9 prep)

+1. Use <a target="_blank" href="https://www.hellochinese.cc">HelloChinese</a> (Levels 1-3) for game-based basics learning.
+1. Use Anki or Hack Chinese every single day to memorize the specific HSK vocabulary list.
+1. Use $120/year (7-day trial) Du Chinese to practice reading words in context as stories with audio.

+1. Use macOS app <a target="_blank" href="https://www.hskonline.com/">SuperTest</a> (formerly HSK Online) provides a mock exam to practice the timing and exact format of the test.
+It's repetitive, though. $15/mo or $20/mo MAX for AI essay correction.

 <a id="Vocabulary"></a>